 EDP's vision is to lead the energy transition and create superior value to shareholders.
 To achieve this ambitious vision, in March 2023, EDP announced a new strategic update for the period of 2023-2026 ("the "Strategic Plan").
-The Strategic Plan was revised in May 2024, in order to accommodate changes impacting EDP's macroeconomic, financial and operational environments, but remains underpinned by four strategic axes: (i) accelerated and sustainable growth; (ii) ESG excellence and future proof organisation; (iii) distinctive and resilient portfolio; and (iv) superior value creation for stakeholders.
-This Strategic Plan is further supported by EDP's commitment to decarbonisation and sustainability pursuant to its 2030 vision of having 100 per cent. electricity generated from renewable sources.
+The Strategic Plan was first revised in May 2024 and then, further revised in February 2025, in order to accommodate changes impacting EDP's macroeconomic, financial and operational environments, but remains underpinned by four strategic axes: (i) accelerated and sustainable growth; (ii) ESG excellence and future proof organisation; (iii) distinctive and resilient portfolio; and (iv) superior value creation for stakeholders.
+This Strategic Plan is further supported by EDP's commitment to decarbonisation and sustainability.